megaoptim/rapid-cache/readme.txt

 Rapid Cache is now completely uninstalled and you can start fresh :-)

 == Frequently Asked Questions ==

-= I already have ZenCache installed; how do I install Rapid Cache? =

-Rapid Cache is the successor to ZenCache and will automatically detect any existing ZenCache options and migrate those options over to Rapid Cache.
-For further details, please see the [migration FAQ](https://rapidcache.com/r/zencache-migration-faq/).

 = How do I know that Rapid Cache is working the way it should be? =